Asta Hampe

-Asta Hampe (24 May 1907 – 22 October 2003) was a German electrical engineer, mechanical engineer, physicist, economist and statistician.
+Asta Hampe (24 May 1907 – 22 October 2003) was a German electrical engineer, mechanical engineer, physicist, economist, and statistician.
 According to The Woman Engineer, Hampe was the first German member of the Women's Engineering Society, which she joined in 1929.

 Early life and education

 Asta Hampe was born on 24 May 1907 in Helmstedt, one of four children of Hans Hampe and Emmy Busch owners of the Hampe worsted spinning mill (founded in 1823) and the Friedrich Hampe soap factory.
 She had two sisters, and her older brother was reported as missing in action in the First World War.
-As a child her father and uncle encouraged her to get involved in the family businesses.
+As a child, her father and uncle encouraged her to get involved in the family businesses.

-In 1924, Hampe began to tinker with a small radio set which she had found the plan for in a trade journal.
+In 1924, Hampe began to tinker with a small radio set, which she had found the plan for in a trade journal.
 Fascinated by the new technology, she announced her intention to become an engineer, although her father did not approve, expecting her to learn to type then get married.

 Asta Hampe's secondary education was at the Klosterschule, Hamburg, where she graduated in 1926.
-She then attended the Technische Hochschule, Munich, where she studied physics and engineering and was one of five women among 500 male students.
+She then attended the Technische Hochschule, Munich, where she studied physics and engineering, and was one of five women among 500 male students.

 After preliminary exams and company internships, she transferred to Technische Hochschule in Berlin to study telecommunications engineering.
 The 200-300 male students were more welcoming to the three female students than in Munich.
-While still a student here Hampe founded the Gemeinschaft Deutscher Ingenieurinnen (Association of German Women Engineers).
+While still a student there, Hampe founded the Gemeinschaft Deutscher Ingenieurinnen (Association of German Women Engineers).
 She took her Diplom-Hauptprüfung in the field of telecommunications engineering from the mechanical engineering department in 1931.
-Between 1929 and 1935 she improved her English language skills during stays abroad in London, Exeter and Sheffield.
+Between 1929 and 1935, she improved her English language skills during stays abroad in London, Exeter and Sheffield.

 Her further studies were financially supported by her grandfather and uncle.

 Career

 Engineering

 Hampe went on to work as an assistant at the Research Laboratory at Friedrich Krupp AG, in Essen.
 Following the rise of the Nazi party to power in 1933, women's rights began to be suppressed and she was fired from her job at Barmbek Hospital for being a woman, with the dismissal stating that "Physics is no profession for a woman, therefore, Hampe must be dismissed".

 Hampe then joined the East Asia export company Kunst & Albers as a supply engineer.
 In 1938, she wrote to the Women's Engineering Society about her position at Philips' radio.
 During the Second World War, Hampe was recruited to work as a physicist for the Kriegsmarine at the Nachrichtenmittel-Versuchskommando in Kiel.
-She undertook the laboratory work and a man would field test it for her which always annoyed her.
+She undertook the laboratory work, and a man would field test it for her which always annoyed her.